coryab/epsilon.nvim/README.md

 # Epsilon theme

-A dark theme with .
+A dark theme.
 You can also find this theme for [Kitty](https://github.com/coryab/epsilon.kitty), and [Tmux](https://github.com/coryab/epsilon.tmux).

 This theme is a work in progress, so it may change at any time.